-Spalding Nix will reveal his top ten rules for collecting antiques.
-With an emphasis on detecting age in furniture, Mr. Nix will discuss everything from methods of construction to patina with tips for everyone from the fledgling collector to the seasoned connoisseur.
+Spalding Nix will reveal his top ten rule for collecting antiques.
+With an emphasis on detecting age in furniture, Spalding will discuss everything from methods of construction to patina with tips for everyone from the fledgling collector to the seasoned connoisseur.

 Spalding Nix will lead you on an exploration of chairs and their place in culture through the ages.
 Mr. Nix will trace the chair’s emergence in ancient Egypt and examine various forms of seating from classical Greece, the Roman Empire, and the Renaissance era, to the classic designs of today.

-Beginning with the earliest surviving works of art about Georgia by Philip Georg Friedrich von Reck from the 1730s and finishing with arguably America's premier African American artist at the turn of the century, Georgia based Henry Ossawa Tanner, Spalding Nix will discuss the history of painting IN & OF Georgia during the 18th & 19th centuries.
+Beginning with the earliest surviving works of art about Georgia by Philip Georg Friedrich von Reck from the 1730s and finishing with arguably America's premier African American artist at the turn of the century, Georgia-based Henry Ossawa Tanner, Spalding Nix will discuss the history of painting IN and OF Georgia during the 18th and 19thcenturies.

 Art theft as a criminal enterprise has become a global multi-billion dollar industry, third only to drug and arms trafficking.
-To illustrate the reasons why criminals steal art, Mr. Nix discusses international case studies of high profile heists with a cast of players including vicious mobsters, extremists, playboys and small time hoods.
+To illustrate the reasons why criminals steal art, Spalding Nix discusses international case studies of high profile heists with a cast of players including vicious mobsters, extremists, playboys and small time hoods.